haberdashPI/navy_wordstream/README.md

 2. Install the 64-bit version of [julia](http://julialang.org/downloads/)
 3. Run setup.jl

-This last step is accomplished by entering following commands in a terminal.
+This last step is accomplished by entering the following commands in a terminal.

 ```console
 $ cd "[download-location]"